brodycj/cordova-sqlite-evplus-legacy-attach-detach-free/README.md

-# Cordova/PhoneGap sqlite storage - free enterprise version with memory improvements and extras (Android and iOS)
+# Cordova/PhoneGap sqlite storage - premium enterprise version with legacy support for memory improvements, ATTACH/DETACH, and other extras (Android and iOS)

 Native interface to sqlite in a Cordova/PhoneGap plugin for Android, iOS ~~and Windows~~, with an API similar to HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/).

 This version includes memory improvements and extra features for Android and iOS.

-This version is available under GPL v3 (http://www.gnu.org/licenses/gpl.txt) or commercial license.
-Contact for commercial license: info@litehelpers.net
+This version is available under GPL v3 (http://www.gnu.org/licenses/gpl.txt) or a premium commercial license.

-NOTE: Commercial licenses for [litehelpers / Cordova-sqlite-enterprise-free](https://github.com/litehelpers/Cordova-sqlite-enterprise-free) apply to this version as well.
+TBD: no Circle CI or Travis CI working in this version branch.

-NOTE (TBD): no Circle CI or Travis CI working in this version branch.
+NOTE: Commercial licenses for Cordova-sqlite-enterprise-free purchased before July 2016 are valid for this version.
+Commercial licenses for Cordova-sqlite-evcore versions are *not* valid for this version.

 ## IMPORTANT: iCloud backup of SQLite database is NOT allowed